About Treatment Why Choose Us Locations FAQ Contact Book a Consultation

 Compassionate, expert care from psychologists trained at Sunnybrook's Frederick W. Thompson Anxiety Disorders Centre.
 We treat all types of OCD using Cognitive Behavioural Therapy (CBT) and Exposure and Response Prevention (ERP).

-• Specialists in complex, treatment-resistant OCD
+• Experts in complex, treatment-resistant OCD

 • Personalized CBT & ERP treatment plans

-• Virtual sessions available across Ontario
+• In-person sessions in Toronto and virtual sessions across Ontario

 Dr. Katie Stewart and Dr. Melina Ovanessian